Being a Good Neighbour and Anti Social Behaviour

 Most residents live in harmony a majority of the time, however from time to time given the mix of age and lifestyles it is likely that residents may experience some kind of difference with their neighbours.

 This guide intends to offer residents a few simple tips on maintaining good neighbour relations, as well as advice on what to do if things do go wrong.

 Radios, TV, Stereos

 - Keep the volume as low as possible especially late at night.
-Use headphones (either cord type or infrared which give more freedom of movement) or listen to music on a personal piece of equipment such as an i-Pod or MP3.
+Use headphones (wireless give more freedom of movement) or listen to music on a personal piece of equipment such as your phone.

 - When not using headphones, the bass control should be set at a low level.

 - If you are having a party or barbeque, remember the neighbours - let me know beforehand or better still invite them.
 Most people are willing to accept more noise occasionally if they know when the music will end and that will be able to get some sleep.

 - Site fridges, freezers, washing machines and loudspeakers well away from partition walls.